 Regional Plan Implementation RFA

-On behalf of the Capital Region’s Workforce Boards, the Sacramento Employment and Training Agency (SETA), is the fiscal agent for implementation funding.
-The funding will help implement the Capital Region’s Workforce Development Plan Priority Goals which are summarized as follows:
+On behalf of the Capital Region’s Workforce Boards, the Sacramento Employment and Training Agency (SETA) is the fiscal agent for implementation funding.
+The funding will help implement the Capital Region’s Workforce Development Plan Priority Goals are summarized below:

 - Program Alignment – Alignment of partners (WIOA, Strong Workforce, Align Capital Region, Adult Education) to ensure alignment of resources and building on the strengths of the partners to build a regional workforce system.